Turkey in the Eurovision Song Contest 1996: Competing entries

-In order to select entries for the national final, TRT opened the submission period for interested artists and composers to submit their entries.
+TRT opened the submission period for interested artists and composers to submit their entries.
 96 songs were ultimately submitted, from which, 10 were selected by jury panel for the national final.

 Final

-The final took place on 17 February 1996 at the TRT Studios in Ankara, hosted by Bülent Özveren.
+TRT held the national final on 17 February 1996 at its television studios in Ankara, hosted by Bülent Özveren.
 Ten songs competed and the winner was determined by an expert jury.